ne75/p2llvm/tests/hardware/README.md

 `performance-wide-division` compares empty / frozen previous / updated helpers (implementation indices 0/1/2).
 Both implementations are built with the selected optimization, including the actual repaired `__udivmoddi4` source.
-The frozen implementation still calls the runtime's `__lshrdi3`; preserve that runtime with the results.
+The frozen implementation calls a byte-identical copy of the old Oz `__lshrdi3`, kept in `udivmod-shift-baseline.s`.
+Its original dependency cost remains stable when the runtime shifts change.
 The 64-call loop uses the same compiler barrier as the fill tests.

 | Input index | Dividend | Divisor | Purpose |
 |---|---|---|---|